 Mecklenburg Power Station

-Mecklenburg Power Station is a coal-fired power station owned and operated by Dominion near Clarksville, Virginia.
+Mecklenburg Power Station is a retired coal-fired power station owned and operated by Dominion near Clarksville, Virginia.

 - Owner: Dominion Virginia Power